Is your customer survey data accurate?

 When drafting surveys, the purest form of feedback (free of any influence) can only be acquired when such tactics are not used to gather intelligence.
 However, without even knowing it, some survey authors employ a manipulative tactic referred to as a positive bias form of questioning.
 As the term implies, this form of questioning subconsciously influences survey respondents to lean toward the positive when answering certain questions, consequently producing skewed, inaccurate results.

-Consider the case of a manufacturer of commercial dehumidifiers wishing to learn from contractors if its dehumidification units are easy to install.
-A seemingly obvious question to ask on a survey to contractors would be, “Are our dehumidification units easy to install and service?” with an option to select “yes” or “no” as a response.
-In this example, the positive bias comes into play by only using the word “easy” in the question.
-When thinking through how to answer the question, the contractor is ‘pre-suaded’ to think of the different ways the installation was easy to perform.
+Consider the case of a bank wishing to learn from its customers if their experiences with the bank’s loan officers was favorable.
+A seemingly obvious question to ask on a survey to customers would be, “Did you have a positive experience with your loan officer?” with an option to select “yes” or “no” as a response.
+In this example, the positive bias comes into play by only using the word “positive” in the question.
+When thinking through how to answer the survey question, customers would be ‘pre-suaded’ to think of the different ways their experiences were positive.
 In so doing, s/he will be more apt to select “yes” as his or her answer.

-Conversely, if the survey question read, “Are our dehumidification units difficult to install?” we could apply the same logic and predict with a high level of confidence that the contractor would be directed to think of what problems s/he may have experienced during installation and select “yes” as an answer.
+Conversely, if the survey question read, “Did you have a negative experience with your loan officer?” we could apply the same logic and predict with a high level of confidence that customers would be directed to think of what problems s/he may have experienced and select “yes” as an answer.
 However, most survey creators would never frame questions in this manner simply because the negative bias and pessimistic nature of the question is noticeable!
 (Of course, with your next survey, you could run a test between the two types of questions to validate these claims, but I would advise against it as you wouldn’t want to plant a seed of negative thoughts with any of your customers.)

 For a balanced and unbiased survey, your best strategy is to frame qualitative questions on a scale.
-Continuing with the manufacturer’s objective of wanting to know if his company’s dehumidifiers are easy to install, the question would ideally read, “On a scale of 1-6, (1=very easy, 6=very difficult), please rate your experience with installing our dehumidification units.”
+Continuing with the bank’s objective of wanting to know if its customers are having positive experiences with the bank’s loan officers, the question would ideally read, “On a scale of 1-6, (1=very favorable, 6=very unfavorable), please rate your experience with your loan officer.”

 Take twenty or thirty minutes to review the last few surveys you completed and pay particular attention to how the questions were framed.
 If you notice any with a positive bias, chances are that answers are skewed toward the positive, which, as you now know are misleading to some degree.